PKU-YuanGroup/MoE-LLaVA/docs/CUSTOM.md

 ### LlamaTokenizer

 If the behavior of your tokenizer is consistent with `LlamaTokenizer`.
 You can just use the already defined conversation template.
-Beware of the differences brought about by different transformers versions, we recommend using `LlamaTokenizer` on version 4.31.0.
+Beware of the differences brought about by different transformers versions, **we strongly recommend using `LlamaTokenizer` on version 4.31.0**.

 For example, for the `LlamaTokenizer`, `bos_token` is `<s>`, `eos_token` is `</s>`, and `unk_token` is `<unk>`.
 When the tokenizer encodes one sentence, the resulting output should include the `bos_token_id`.
 In following example, the `bos_token_id` is 1.